-Lots of homeowners are concerned about the Spotted Lanternfly lately.
+Lots of homeowners and property managers in Central PA are concerned about the Spotted Lanternfly lately.
 There are several ways you can help control the spread of this invasive pest.
 Here are four tips to get rid of Spotted Lanternfly.

 Control for ailanthus trees is never simple – they’re very hardy plants!
 What is generally recognized as the most effective control method is called “hack and squirt,” and involves cutting notches in the bark around the circumference of the tree.
 Herbicide should be applied directly into the wound, once these notches have been cut into the tree.

 A selective herbicide containing the chemical triclopyr may be used without damage to plants around the ailanthus tree.
 However, if you are not a registered pesticide applicator in Pennsylvania and want to DIY this, a product with glyphosate (like Roundup) will work.
 Use caution, however – not only are you applying an herbicide, but glyphosate is non-selective, meaning it kills any plant it touches.
-If you don’t want to damage other plants around the tree, you may want to contract a professional to help.
+If you don’t want to damage other plants around the tree, you may want to contact your local pest control company to help.

 The basic idea is simple: wrap the trunk of the tree in a sticky material that the nymphs will get stuck on.
 If they can’t get free and feed, they’ll certainly never reach adulthood!
 The Spotted Lanternfly Management for Homeowners published by Penn State even recommends simply using duct tape, and wrapping in backwards, tightly around the tree as an effective method for controlling nymphs.